Everything You NEED to Know about DWI or DUI in New Mexico

 Will I lose my Driver’s License if I am Charged with a DWI/DUI?

 If you refuse to take a breath test, or if your B.A.C. is above the legal limit, the arresting officer will confiscate your license upon arrest.
 The officer should also provide you with a Notice of Revocation.
 The Notice will be sent to the Motor Vehicle Division, which will automatically revoke your driver’s license 20 days after your arrest, whether or not you go to court, through the administrative “Implied Consent Act.”
-To prevent your license from being revoked, you MUST submit a REQUEST FOR ADMINISTRATIVE HEARING along with a money order for $25.00 within 10 days of your arrest to the ________________________.
+To prevent your license from being revoked, you MUST submit a REQUEST FOR ADMINISTRATIVE HEARING along with a money order for $25.00 within 10 days of your arrest to:

 If you do lose your license, the period of revocation will depend on your age and whether you have previously had your license revoked: